Prof. Dr. Frieder Schnock

 of Applied Sciences in Berlin and at Leuphana University in Lüneburg for many years.

-At Berlin's artists association (bbk-bildungswerk Berlin) he is the managing director of the professionalization program.
+At Berlin's artists association (bbk-bildungswerk Berlin) he is the managing director of the professionalization program, providing workshops, lectures, coachings and seminars for up to 1.000 professional artists per year.

-Dr. Frieder Schnock, together with Prof. Renata Stih, is a frequent lecturer at numerous colleges and universities in the United States.
-Art projects are realized in cooperation with Renata Stih
+Prof. Dr. Frieder Schnock, together with Prof. Renata Stih, is a frequent lecturer at numerous colleges and universities in the United States.
+Public art projects are realized in cooperation with Renata Stih

 ( see > www.stih-schnock.de ).